How to improve spelling skills

 2. Drill vocabulary

-3. Analyse your mistakes
+3. Analyze your mistakes

 Everyone has words they commonly confuse.
 Use your smartphone or a notebook to keep a running list of your mistakes, then every so often sit down to copy the correct version next to them.
 Have a closer look at each word to see which letters you got wrong.
-Get a piece of paper and try to re-encode the correct form of the word by writing it multiple times (or typing it).
+Get a piece of paper and try to relearn the correct form of the word by writing it multiple times (or typing it).
 Use a different colored pen when writing the letter or letters you mixed up.
 This will help you notice the correct spelling and remember it in a visual way.
 If you struggle with homonyms, try to come up with visual images to tell them apart.
 Note, if you find that you misspell a word in different ways on different days, you may consider getting screened for dyslexia.
 Inconsistent spelling is a common symptom of adult dyslexia.
 Learn more in this post: How do they test for dyslexia.

 4. Test yourself